The destiny of Assam’s millions rests on documents that fade, fray, go missing in the floods

 As the floodwaters engulfed Assam this year, residents of the state reached for their valued possessions before they were destroyed.
 For many, these were the documents they needed for the National Register of Citizens.
 Without them, they could be wiped out in the eyes of the state.

-The register, being updated for the first time since 1951, is meant sift citizens from undocumented migrants who may have found their way into the state.
+The register, being updated for the first time since 1951, is meant to sift citizens from undocumented migrants who may have found their way into the state.
 To be included in the list, applicants must provide documentary proof that they or their ancestors entered the country before midnight on March 24, 1971, the eve of the Bangladesh War.

 Since many applicants were born after the cut off date, this involved showing two sets of documents.
 List A, or legacy documents to prove their ancestors lived in India before 1971 and List B, or link documents to prove they were related to the legacy person.